 FAQ

-Are the ATH-M50x good enough for serious mixing?
+Are budget microphones like the AT2020 good enough for professional use?

 Looking for more guides?
 Return to our Guides Hub